puikinsh/Bootstrap-Admin-Template/README.md

 Metis is a simple yet powerful free Bootstrap admin dashboard template that you can feel free to use for any app, service, software or anything else.
 Feel free to share and fork it.

+This template currently is slighly outdated but withing few weeks we are going to make a major overhaul making ot the best free admin template you have seen on Github or elsehwere on the web.

 *  [![Build Status](https://travis-ci.org/onokumus/Bootstrap-Admin-Template.svg)](https://travis-ci.org/onokumus/Bootstrap-Admin-Template)
 * [![Dependency Status](https://david-dm.org/onokumus/Bootstrap-Admin-Template.svg?theme=shields.io)](https://david-dm.org/onokumus/Bootstrap-Admin-Template)
 * [![devDependency Status](https://david-dm.org/onokumus/Bootstrap-Admin-Template/dev-status.svg?theme=shields.io)](https://david-dm.org/onokumus/Bootstrap-Admin-Template#info=devDependencies)